Back to - Non-Medical Help | Work for us

 - Combined Mobility Officer and Technical Officer Certificate

-- Original Certificate in Rehabilitation Work (Note: proof required of relevant work undertaken that is applicable to helping HE students.)
+- Original Certificate in Rehabilitation Work (Note: proof required of relevant work undertaken applicable to helping HE students.)

-The successful applicant must have the relevant qualifications and hold the current memberships.
+The successful applicant must have the relevant information.

 Benefits to include: